saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 ## Thanks

-Many thanks to my mentor [Alan Somers](https://github.com/asomers), who will guide me through this journey (and is coincidentally one of nix's maintainers!).
+Many thanks to my mentor [Alan Somers](https://github.com/asomers), for accepting my proposal, and guiding me through this journey (and is coincidentally one of nix's maintainers)!